To protect, enhance, and educate about the Preserve

 The Matanzas Pass Preserve is located on the seven-mile long barrier island of Estero in the town of Fort Myers Beach, Florida.
 The 60 acre preserve runs along Matanzas Pass and is one of the few undeveloped, protected areas on the island.
 As such it offers visitors a rare opportunity to experience Estero Island as it was before becoming the popular beach resort that it is today.

 There is also a diversity of wildlife including raccoons, rabbits, hawks, owls, turtles, snakes, herons, fish, and songbirds.
 All of these may be seen while traversing the 1.25 miles of boardwalks and trails within the 60 acre preserve.
+To view a list of wildlife species present at the Preserve Click here

 A path in the middle of a forest surrounded by trees and palm trees.